 Since there are no REI’s in South Dakota and we wanted a more authentic experience, we opted for one of the park/camp locations.
 We had several options to choose from in both Colorado and Montana (all similar distances from us).
-We had visited Bozeman briefly in 2014 on our way to Yellowstone and had been wanting to return to explore it more in-depth so we thought this would be the perfect opportunity.
+We had visited Bozeman briefly in 2014, on our way to Yellowstone, and had been wanting to return to explore it more in-depth so we thought this would be the perfect opportunity.
 We were surprised at how much Bozeman had grown in just the few years since we had last been there.
 We were also surprised at how crowded and busy the area felt, especially seeing as how our city is almost twice the size of this small hamlet.
-The new construction, busy streets and “mountain feel” reminded both of us of Colorado’s Front Range towns.
+The new construction, busy streets, and “mountain feel” reminded both of us of Colorado’s Front Range towns.
 Bozeman has a fantastic downtown that is well-maintained with lots of dining and recreational opportunities throughout the year.
-It has an “old West” feel to it, and with many of the small boutiques, it reminded me of our foray into Telluride, Colorado last summer.
+It has an “old West” feel to it, and with many of the small boutiques, it reminded me of our foray into Telluride, Colorado from several years ago.

 This class did strengthen my resolve that recreating in the backcountry, alone, is never advisable (and your 4-legged friend doesn’t count as a partner). 😇 I know, that’s a bit of a controversial position to take, and, to each his own, ultimately.
 This is just my personal opinion, we all have to decide what is best for us.
 But, there are numerous situations where any of us could quickly become incapacitated in the wilderness to the point where we can’t escape without assistance from others.
 This could be a traumatic injury, severe dehydration/hypothermia, heat or water-borne illness, animal attack, etc. We always need to remember that cell phones are frequently without service in the wild, and devices like GPS can be rendered unreliable in certain terrains (such as canyons).
 So, I just ask that before you venture out alone, take an extra few seconds to consider if you’ll be able to save yourself if the situation requires?
 If not, perhaps think twice before embarking solo.
 Besides, partnering up with people is an opportunity to make new friends!